-When a mosquito bites an infected bird, the virus enters the mosquito's bloodstream and eventually moves into the salivary glands.
-When an infected mosquito bites an animal or a human, the virus ...
+When a mosquito bites an infected bird, the virus enters the mosquito's bloodstream and eventually moves into its salivary glands.
+When an infected mosquito bites an animal or a human (host), the ...

 Your overall risk of getting West Nile virus depends on these factors: